<<< DIY Campervan Mini Projects

 We cycle regularly to help maintain a level of health and fitness – along with enjoying some social interaction with a wonderful group of fellow cyclists.

-Amongst our cycling friends we have been the hold-outs on moving to bikes powered by battery electrons rather than leg muscles.
+Amongst our cycling friends we had been the hold-outs on moving to bikes powered by battery electrons rather than leg muscles.

 After all, a major reason for our cycling is exercise – why go for a ride where there is no energy expended?
 No muscles pumped?
 No cardiovascular huffing and puffing?